natalieagus/50002/docs/Labs/lab1.md

 Review the lecture on <a href="https://natalieagus.github.io/50002/notes/cmostechnology">CMOS Technology</a> to refresh your understanding on propagation delay and contamination delay.
 This is **VERY** important especially for Week 3 materials.

 #### Generating test signal
 The final thing that we have to prepare to plot a VTC is to generate a test signal.
 You can use a voltage source with either a pulse or piecewise linear waveform to generate test signals for your circuit.
-Here’s how to enter them in your netlist:
+Here’s how to enter the test signal in your netlist:

 ```cpp
 Vid output 0 pulse(val1 val2 td tr tf pw per)